Lloyds Bank to sell more shares in TSB

 Lloyds had sold a 38.5 percent stake in TSB in June at 260 pence per share through an initial public offering, which valued Britain's seventh largest bank at 1.3 billion pounds.
 The sale was 11 times over-subscribed following strong demand from investors in the United States and Asia as well as Britain.

 Investors were attracted by an exposure to Britain's economic recovery via a bank which is untainted by issues of past misconduct.
-They also saw TSB as a viable challenger to Britain's 'big 4' banks - Lloyds, Royal Bank of Scotland, Barclays and HSBC.
+They also saw TSB as a viable challenger to Britain's 'big 4' banks - Lloyds, Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L).

 European regulators forced Lloyds to sell the 631 branches which now form TSB as a condition for getting a 20.5 billion pound ($33.4 billion) government rescue during the financial crisis.